Location of the training provider

 - Secondary school certificate or

-- Successful completion of ten years of schooling that extends the first general education school leaving certificate.
+- Successful completion of ten years of schooling that extends the first general education school leaving certificate; other general schooling.

 How much will the training cost?